MichaelJRM/godot-website/content/pt/download/android.md

 ---
-title: Godot Engine - Download para Android
+title: Download for Android - Godot Engine
-description: Descarregar a versão estável mais recente do Godot Engine para Android
+description: Download the latest stable version of the Godot Engine for Android
 platform: Android
 aliases:
   - /download/4.x/android